4. Prevent and mitigate (linkage)

 - Collaborate with other buyers through industry organisations and multi-stakeholder initiatives.

-- Encourage sub-suppliers’ participation in industry organisations and multi-stakeholder initiatives.
+- Support or encourage sub-suppliers’ participation in industry organisations and multi-stakeholder initiatives.

 - Collaborate with authorities to improve legislation, oversight, and enforcement measures.

-If you lack leverage, you should consider ways to strengthen it, such as through long-term relationships, commercial incentives, dialogue with management, or collaboration with other stakeholders in multi-stakeholder initiatives.
+If you do not have sufficient leverage, you should consider how it can be strengthened, for example by building long-term business relationships, using commercial incentives, engaging with the supplier’s management, or collaborating with other actors in the industry and in multi-stakeholder initiatives.

 You shall assess risk suppliers based on the commitments in the Supplier Code of Conduct and the due diligence process, with a particular focus on the most significant risks identified.